bryanpaget/ZonePresentation/slides.md

 ![bg left:34%](./zone-3.png)

-### Organization?
+### Which Organization?
 No Barrier.

 <br>

 - Open source by design: cloneable, shareable, federatable
 - We've already done it once: we can do it again
 - Ready to support other teams, departments, and levels of government

 ---